sepheme/DNA-bot-expulsion/README.md

 ## Troubleshooting

 - **"Administrator privileges are required" error**: Run the script/executable as Administrator on Windows
+- **"config.json not found" error**: Ensure `config.json` is in the same directory as the executable or script
-- **Bot not finding game window**: Make sure the game is running and the window title matches "Duet Night Abyss  "
+- **Bot not finding game window**: Make sure the game is running before starting the bot.
+The bot locks onto the window at startup.
 - **Buttons not being clicked**:
   - Check that the image files in `assets/img/` match your game's UI
-  - Try adjusting confidence levels in configuration
+  - Try adjusting confidence levels in `config.json`
   - Check console logs to see which mouse click method is being used
-- **Window switching issues**: Ensure you have proper permissions and `ENABLE_WINDOW_DETECTION` is set to `True`
+- **Window switching issues**: Ensure you have proper permissions and `enable_window_detection` is set to `true` in `config.json`
 - **Mouse clicks not working**: The bot uses a fallback chain - check console logs to see which method succeeded/failed
+- **Bot not stopping immediately**: Press F4 again - it should interrupt within a fraction of a second

 ## Dependencies

 - `pyautogui` - GUI automation and image recognition
+- `opencv-python` - Required for PyAutoGUI's confidence parameter
 - `pygetwindow` - Window management
 - `pynput` - Keyboard and mouse control (fallback)
 - `pydirectinput-rgx` - DirectInput for game compatibility (fallback)